Plan to Market / Six-Week Cohort

 Six weeks.
 Five founders.
 Live, with me.

-You built a real product.
-This is where you build the rest: the positioning, the commercial clock, the go-to-market economics, and the traction narrative for your next raise.
-Built by you, torn apart and rebuilt weekly, until it survives a boardroom.
+You built a real product and earned the early signals.
+What's ahead runs through rooms you can't afford to fumble: a lead investor, a strategic partner, a first conversation you don't get twice.
+This is where you build what those rooms expect: the positioning, the commercial clock, the go-to-market economics, the traction narrative for your raise, and the investor pitch assembled from all of it.
+Built by you, torn apart and rebuilt weekly, until it survives.

 The diagnosis